Light artistic blue angel wings on a black background. Angel wings.

 The Christian liturgy celebrates the feast of Saints Michael, Gabriel and Rafael on September 29th.
 Three days later on October 2nd, we celebrate our Guardian angels.

 Catholics were brought up believing, even trusting, in their Guardian Angels.
 For the rest of us, the notion of such heavenly beings was fitting fodder for television or fantasy.
-Although there are countless references to the existence of angels in both the old and the new testaments., in this post-Christian age, the reply to the question ‘angels-bible fantasy or real?’ lands solidly in the former category of fantasy for many of us moderns.
+There are countless references to the existence of angels in both the Old and the New Testaments.
+But in this post-Christian age, the reply to the question ‘angels-bible fantasy or real?’ is fantasy.

 I understand.
 There was a time when I felt precisely the same way.
 No longer, not since I converted to Catholic Christianity.